 - 0 to 5 words: 16% open rate

 - 6 to 10 words: 21% open rate

 - 11 to 15 words: 14% open rate

-Personalization is highly effective.
+Personalization is highly effective in all forms of email communication and a critical element in strong customer experiences.
 Personalized email subject lines can increase open rates by over 60%.
-For example:
+Examples might include:

 Personalization conveys importance to the recipient.
 It makes your survey request email look more like a personal invitation, which people like.